anime-db/cache-time-keeper-bundle/README.md

     private_headers: ['Authorization', 'Cookie']

     etag_hasher:
-        # You can create custom ETag hasher driver.
+        # You can create a custom ETag hasher driver.
+See below for instructions on creating your own driver.
         driver: ~

         # Hashing function for build ETag.